- An occupational disease is different than a job injury.

 - that a claim for disability benefits may be filed.

-- For most occupational diseases, physicians do not give this notice to their patients.
-As a result the SOL does not begin to run.
-That is never bad news.
+- For most occupational diseases, physicians do not give their patients such notice.
+As a result, the SOL does not begin to run, which is never bad news for the worker or widow.

 - See the occupational disease statute of limitations (SOL) for precise legal details; RCW 51.28.055.